strand/make.bettermistak.es/source/resume/index.markdown

 <p align="right">1404 E Yesler Way, Apt.
 401, Seattle, WA 98122<br/>
 strand@bettermistak.es · (206) 569-4363</p>

-### Skills ###
+### Profile ###

-API integration, bash, HTML, JavaScript/jQuery, PostgreSQL, Rails, RSpec, Ruby, Sass/CSS, and Sinatra.
+I develop and teach with a focus on Ruby and Rails.

 ### Work Experience ###

+**Consultant**, Northwest Independent Ruby Development, January 2013 - Present

+* Develop Rails and Sinatra sites for multiple clients.
+* Write and refactor readable and maintainable code.
+* Administer remote Linux systems using Capistrano and ssh.
+* Teach programming, problem solving, and troubleshooting skills.

-**Web Developer**, Contour, April 2012 - Present
+**Web Developer**, Contour, April 2012 - December 2012

-* Write and refactor readable and maintainable code for a Ruby/Rails site.
+* Wrote and refactored readable and maintainable code for a Ruby/Rails site.
-* Improve the style and behavior of Contour.com.
+* Improved the style and behavior of Contour.com.
-* Develop features which interact with social networks and internal APIs.
+* Developed features which interact with social networks and internal APIs.
-* Deploy hotfixes and scheduled updates to our Heroku-based site.
+* Deployed hotfixes and scheduled updates to our Heroku-based site.

 **Production Specialist,** Microsoft contracting through Aquent, July 2011 – October 2011

 * Edited XML content and queried databases using internal tools.
 * Ran shell commands and scripts to prepare content for localization handoffs.